anonaddy/anonaddy/README.md

 #### **I'm not receiving any emails, what's wrong?**

-Please make sure to add mailer@anonaddy.me and any other aliases you use to your address book and also to check your spam folder.
+Please make sure to add mailer@anonaddy.me, mailer@anonaddy.com and any other aliases you use to your address book and also to check your spam folder.
 Make sure to mark emails from us as safe if they turn up in spam.

 If an alias has been previously deleted and you try to send email to it, the emails will be rejected with an error message - "554 5.7.1 Recipient address rejected: Access denied".